xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

 (typically called "exogenous variables").
 One limitation of ARMAX is that it is a linear model, and also one needs to specify the order of autocorrelations to be taken into account parametrically.
-LSTMs, instead, can learn nonlinear patterns, and can take into account autocorrelations in a nonparametric way!
+LSTMs, instead, can learn nonlinear patterns, and are able to take into account autocorrelations in a nonparametric way!

-In order to experiment a bit with LSTMs in the context of time series forecasting, an idea I wanted to try is the following: let's encode past observations in a latent space, and then use the encoded past as a sort of "context" to then perform forecasts with an LSTM.
+In order to experiment with LSTMs in the context of time series forecasting, an idea I wanted to try is the following: let's encode past observations in a latent space, and then use the encoded past as a sort of "context" to then perform forecasts with an LSTM[^1].
-% footnote analogie con machine translation

 In order to better illustrate this problem and my proposed solution, let's consider in the